versionize/versionize/README.md

-  --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Suppress output to console -i|--ignore-insignificant-commits    Do not bump the version if no significant commits (fix, feat or BREAKING) are found --changelog-all                      Include all commits in the changelog not just fix, feat and breaking changes
+  --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Suppress output to console --skip-commit                        Skip commit and git tag after updating changelog and incrementing the version -i|--ignore-insignificant-commits    Do not bump the version if no significant commits (fix, feat or BREAKING) are found --changelog-all                      Include all commits in the changelog not just fix, feat and breaking changes --commit-suffix                      Suffix to be added to the end of the release commit message (e.g. [skip ci])
 ```

 ## Supported commit types